 When you set up Find My iPhone, Activation Lock is turned on automatically.
 Activation Lock makes it harder for anyone to use or sell your iPhone, iPad, or iPod touch if it’s ever lost or stolen.
 For more information, see the Apple Support article Find My iPhone Activation Lock.

-If you’re having trouble with Find My iPhone, see the Apple Support article Troubleshooting Find My iPhone, iPad, iPod touch, or Mac.
+If you’re having trouble with Find My iPhone, see the Apple Support article Get help using Find My iPhone.